-- 1.1 The Council's Constitution sets out the process for developing the Council's Annual Budget. - 1.2 The process requires that, each year, the Council's Section 151 Officer presents a report on the overall budget strategy for the forthcoming financial year, to the Policy & Performance Improvement Committee. - 1.3 The Policy & Performance Improvement Committee is then required to consider the report of the S151 Officer and make recommendations to Cabinet for the forthcoming financial year.
+- 1.1 The Council's Constitution sets out the process for developing the Council's Annual Budget. - 1.2 The process requires that, each year, the Council's Section 151 Officer presents a report on the overall budget strategy for the forthcoming financial year, to the Policy and Performance Improvement Committee.